zsiki/ls/doc/source/usersguide.rst

     :4th order transformation: at least fifteen common points
     :5th order transformation: at least twentyone common points

 #.
-The coordninate list you would like to transform from must be opened in the actual QGIS project. **Do not open the coordinate list of the target system.**
+The coordinate list you would like to transform from must be opened in the actual QGIS project. **Do not open the coordinate list of the target system.**
 #.
 Click on the Coordinate transformation icon in the toolbar to open the *Coordinate Transformation* dialog.
 #.
 The *From Layer* field is filled automatically with the opened coordinate list.
 #.
 Select the *To Shape file* where to transform to, push the button with ellipses (...) to open the file selection dialog.
 The transformed points will be added to this shape file.
 #.
 The list of *Common Points* is filled automatically.
 #.
 Add points from the *Common Points* list to the *Used Points* list.
 #.
-Select the type of transformation, only those types are enabled for which anough common points were selected.
+Select the type of transformation, only those types are enabled for which enough common points were selected.
 #.
 If you would like to correct, use the *Remove* button.
 #.
 Click the on the *Calculate* button.
 #.
 Result of calculation is displayed automatically in result widget and sent to the log file.